green-coding-solutions/website/content/jobs.md

 Depending if you are only interested in the technical part or also want to take part in our community-building, organizational and educational work for our meetups and the GSF the job is 20-40 hours per week (part-time / full-time)

-Although we are a non-profit we are currently looking into paying at least 80% of industry standard wages as we know that not everybody can live from climate positive motivation and thin air alone :)

-So please also include your expected salary in your email.
+Please include your expected salary and part-time/full-time preference in your email.

 &nbsp;